-Praise God for His protection and provision for many JCS volunteers who have been working in Mongolia for well over 10 years!
+Praise God for His protection and provision for many JCS volunteers who have been working in Mongolia!

 Pray for the Mongolian Prayer Movement Committee to continue their work of 24/365 with dedication and commitment.